GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

 This can be really helpful for a number of different reasons:

-• It gets the learners understand the weaknesses of ChatGPT
+• It gets the learners understand the weaknesses of GenAI

 • It helps their discernment and judgement